Utkarshn10/go-load-tester/README.md

 API endpoint Load tester written in Go

-Note: currently you can only test GET requests.
-Updates for other requests coming soon.
+Note: currently you can only test GET requests

 ## How to use?